Concept and Direction

 PRO TIP 2: If you came with someone, ask them to stand in front of the camera and interact with the dancers

-This is the sticker mage on the ground to look for!
+This is the sticker image to look for!

 Photography by Karen and Allen Kaeja